abfazal1/streaming-attention-analysis/README.md

 The central question:

-> How is attention allocated within and across Spotify, TikTok, and YouTube — and what artist archetypes emerge from the structure of that distribution?
+> How is attention allocated within and across Spotify, TikTok, and YouTube, and what artist archetypes emerge from the structure of that distribution?

 ---